Topeka Lutheran School

-Topeka Lutheran School is a private Lutheran elementary school in Topeka, Kansas, in the United States.
-Founded in 1874, the school is affiliated with the Lutheran Church–Missouri Synod.
+Topeka Lutheran School was a private Lutheran elementary school in Topeka, Kansas, in the United States.
+Founded in 1874 and closing in 2023, the school was affiliated with the Lutheran Church – Missouri Synod.

 History

-Lutheran elementary schools in North America date back to the 1830s when Lutheran congregations established Christian Day Schools for their children.
-Topeka Lutheran School has been in operation since 1874 when the Rev. P.G.
-Germann, pastor of the newly established St. John's Lutheran Church, organized a private school in the church basement at 2nd and Harrison streets in Topeka.
+Lutheran elementary schools in North America date back to the 1830s when Lutheran congregations established Christian day schools for their children.
+Topeka Lutheran School began operating in 1874 when the Rev. P. G. Germann, pastor of the newly established St. John's Lutheran Church, organized a private school in the church basement at 2nd and Harrison streets in Topeka.
 The school soon became a church project, and in 1885, the congregation built a two-room school house.
 St. John's Lutheran School continued to grow, and in 1888 they added a third room to the facility.

 In 1919, the church bought three lots at 4th and Harrison in Topeka, and opened a new school at this location in 1922.
 By 1948, this facility had grown to a five-room operation and was quickly outgrowing it.
 So in 1949, the church purchased a plot of ground at 7th and Roosevelt.